Project-KeL/KeL/README.md

 @der :u32& addr; !-- dereference
 ```

-To say the least, a reference is a pointer that does not need the `&` symbol to get the address when we initialize or when we assigned it.
+To say the least, a reference is a pointer that does not need the `&` symbol to get the address when we initialize or when we assign it.
 Dereferences are similar, it is a pointer that does not need the `|` symbol.
 The key precede the lock in the process of the type when the lock does not contain symbols relative to pointers.
 When the lock contains this kind of symbols, these symbols are processed first, then the key and the rest of the lock.
 ```
 @var :u32;
 @var2 :u32|& var; !-- `var2` is `var` (dereferenced reference).